hemang7/bldrTask/README.md

 npm or yarn

+Setup Instructions

+Backend Setup
+Navigate to the backend directory:

+cd backend

+Install dependencies:
+npm install

+Start the server:
+npm start

+The backend will run on http://localhost:9000 (in the source code it has been changed to where the backend is hosted)

+Frontend Setup

+Navigate to the frontend directory: cd frontend

+Install dependencies:
+npm install

+Start the React development server: npm start

+The frontend will run on http://localhost:3000 (in the source code it has been changed to where the backend is hosted)

 Open the frontend in a browser and interact with the task manager:
 Add tasks.
 Mark tasks as complete.